phts/UseStrict/README.md

 ## Usage

-Run command `UseStrict: Append 'use strict' to the top of the file` and it will append `'use strict'` to the top of the active file.
+Run command `UseStrict: Insert "use strict" to the top of the file` and it will append `'use strict'` to the top of the active file.